tiktok-privacy-innnovation/PETAce/README.md

 Privacy-Enhancing Technologies via Applied Cryptography Engineering (PETAce) is a framework for privacy-preserving computing.
 It provides strong privacy guarantee by analytzing and computing cryptographically pseudonymized data without revealing hidden sensitive information.
 It consists of the following parts:

 - The "user interface" layer provides users with high-level programming interfaces for collaborative data analysis (SecureNumpy), joint SQL query (SecureSQL), and privacy-preserving machine learning (SecureML).
+It also supports large-scale data computing by combining Secure Multi-party Computation and parallel processing systems (such as Spark).

 - The "virtual machine" layer is responsible for parsing high-level language into secure multi-party computation (MPC) operators, and performing automatic optimization and scheduling.